AndriiIshchenko/train-station-api-service/README.md

 App for searching train routes an booking tickets.

 ## Mission
-This completely useless for commercial use project was created to train in the development of api application based on Django and to blow the minds of my mentors.
+This completely useless project for commercial purposes was created to practice developing API applications based on Django.

-The second goal of this project is to demonstrate to future employers that I am capable of writing something more significant than just 'Hello, world'.
+The second goal of this project is to demonstrate to future employers that I am capable of creating something more substantial than just 'Hello, world.'

 ## Technology Stack